 You should be aware that the Financial Conduct Authority does not regulate some forms of buy to let mortgages.

-Integrity Mortgages Limited is an appointed representative of HL Partnership Limited, which is authorised and regulated by the Financial Conduct Authority.
+Integrity Mortgages Limited trading as Integrity Mortgages is an appointed representative of HL Partnership Limited, which is authorised and regulated by the Financial Conduct Authority.
 You should be aware that the Financial Conduct Authority does not regulate some forms of Buy to Let mortgages.

 A fee is payable for arranging the mortgage once your mortgage has agreed.
 This will be a fixed fee of £399.